 This series is designed to help managers with a limited budget to kick start an office walking challenge.
 There are multiple approaches to organizing one, and you can get creative with your method.
 Any method, regardless of the technology powering it, needs to be able to facilitate three different functions: (i) participant tracking, (ii) reporting and data aggregation, and (iii) leaderboard creation.

 These days, most people associate “step tracking” with a wearable device.
-To quantify the ubiquity of step tracking technology, consider these survey results: 20% of Americans owns a wearable device (40% for millennials) and another 45% are thinking about purchasing one within the next year (51% for millennials).
+Popular wearable devices include FitBits and smartwatches, like the Apple Watch.
+To quantify the ubiquity of step tracking technology, consider these survey results: 20% of Americans own a wearable device (40% for millennials) and another 45% are thinking about purchasing one within the next year (51% for millennials).
 It is very likely that a large portion of employees already own one or are considering getting one in the near future.

 Since your participants are unable to manually count every step they take each day, they won’t have many options outside of the two mentioned above.
 If you foresee problems arising within your community in using these technologies, you may want to offer low-cost pedometers as a substitute.
 These devices are available on Amazon for very affordable prices.